 In the wake of the global financial crisis, and with lavish displays of wealth and spending somewhat out of fashion, we have become a nation of price-savvy value hunters, increasingly aware of the best deals and where to find them.
-Discount supermarkets Aldi and Lidl have seen a huge increase in market share over the past few years and Tesco's recent opening of their discount stores 'Jack's' demonstrates the consumer thirst for cut-price goods.
+Discount supermarkets Aldi and Lidl have seen a huge increase in market share over the past few years and the explosion of Amazon, Wish and others online markets demonstrates the consumer thirst for cut-price goods.
 Fifty-three percent of us buy food from the 'reduced' section (18) more often than we did.
 However, it does seem that we will not compromise on certain products.

-GLOBALLY, MANY PEOPLE DECLARED THAT THEY EAT LESS SWEET TREATS NOWADAYS, BUT WHEN THEY DO THEY WANT THEM TO BE HIGHER QUALITY
+GLOBALLY, MANY PEOPLE DECLARED THAT

+THEY EAT LESS SWEET TREATS NOWADAYS,

+BUT WHEN THEY DO THEY WANT THEM

+TO BE HIGHER QUALITY

-According to the Waitrose Food and Drink Report (19), we won't compromise on meat, wine, chocolate, coffee and toilet roll.
-If we do need to make cutbacks, we are more likely to reduce the amount we buy rather than choose a lower quality.
+According to the Waitrose Food and Drink Report (19), we won't compromise on meat, wine, chocolate, coffee and lower quality.
 For example, the report found that while 30% of us eat less meat then we did five years ago, the same proportion of customers are more likely to buy good quality meat than we did back then.

 Figure 3.
 I eat less chocolate and candy these days, but when I do I want them to be higher quality as they're a special treat or indulgence

-Base: 18,180 adults across 23 countries, online, 12th Sep - 11 Oct 2016
+Base: 18,180 adults across 23 countries, online, 12th Sep - 11Oct 2016